Sparronator9999/YAMDCC/README.md

 1. Install Visual Studio 2022 with the `.NET Desktop Development` workload checked.
 2. Download the code repository, or clone it with `git`.
 3. Extract the downloaded code, if needed.
-4. Open `MSIFanControl.sln` in Visual Studio.
+4. Open `YAMDCC.sln` in Visual Studio.
 5. Click `Build` > `Build Solution` to build everything.
-6. Your output, assuming default build settings, is located in `MSIFanControl.GUI\bin\Debug\net48\`.
+6. Your output, assuming default build settings, is located in `YAMDCC.GUI\bin\Debug\net48\`.
 7.  ???
 8. Profit!

-Make sure to only use matching `msifcsvc.exe` and `MSIFanControl.exe` together, otherwise you may encounter issues (that means `net stop msifcsvc` first, then compile).
+Make sure to only use matching `yamdccsvc.exe` and `YAMDCC.exe` together, otherwise you may encounter issues (that means `net stop yamdccsvc` first, then compile).

 ### From command line

 1. Follow steps 1-3 above to install Visual Studio and download the code.
 2. Open `Developer Command Prompt for VS 2022` and `cd` to your project directory.
 3. Run `msbuild /t:restore` to restore the solution, including NuGet packages.
-4. Run `msbuild MSIFanControl.sln /p:platform="Any CPU" /p:configuration="Debug"` to build
+4. Run `msbuild YAMDCC.sln /p:platform="Any CPU" /p:configuration="Debug"` to build
     the project, substituting `Debug` with `Release` (or `Any CPU` with `x86` or `x64`) as
-5. Your output should be located in `MSIFanControl.GUI\bin\Debug\net48\`, assuming you built with the above unmodified command.
+5. Your output should be located in `YAMDCC.GUI\bin\Debug\net48\`, assuming you built with the above unmodified command.
 6.  ???
 7. Profit!